 Fidelity Life: $74 a month

-There are over 800 companies on the market, and all of them are going to offer different premiums.
-Instead of wasting hours and hours calling different companies, let one of our independent insurance agents do all of the work for you.
 We can gather all of the lowest rates and bring them directly to you.
-Working with one of our independent brokers will ensure that you have the most affordable insurance policy without having to spend days looking for it.
+Our independent brokers will ensure that you have the most affordable insurance policy without having to spend days looking for it.

 The ‘No Medical Exam’ Option